Rajpratik71/Mininet-wiki/Mininet-2.2.0-Remaining-Tasks.md

 * ~~Tag 2.2.0 final and update build target in `jobs.yaml` for (mininet-trusty{32,64}-stable)~~
 * ~~Make sure it builds and passes all tests~~
 * ~~Upload (trusty32,trusty64) to CDN and update download page on mininet.org~~
-* Update/post mininet.org blog post
 * ~~Update openflow tutorial vm link ( [wiki page](https://github.com/mininet/openflow-tutorial/wiki/Installing-Required-Software) )~~
+* Update mininet.org blog post
 * ~~Write~~ and post announcement to `mininet-discuss` and `openflow-discuss`
 * Celebrate!